 The Song of India

-Located in a black and white heritage bungalow, The Song of India’s sophisticated surroundings complements its luxurious take on modern Indian cuisine.
+Located in a black-and-white heritage bungalow, The Song of India’s sophisticated surroundings complement its luxurious take on modern Indian cuisine.
 The set menus feature an extensive range of dishes that cater to vegetarians and non-vegetarians alike.
 Dishes on their buffet menu include butter chicken, goan fish curry and tandoori broccoli and cauliflower.

 The Song of India.
 33 Scotts Road, Singapore 228226. +65 6836 0055.